Chaotic Dischord

-Chaotic Dischord are a punk rock band from Bristol, England, allegedly formed by members of Vice Squad and their road crew in 1981.
+Chaotic Dischord are an English punk rock band from Bristol, England, allegedly formed by members of Vice Squad and their road crew in 1981, although this still remains unconfirmed by members of the band.
 The band also recorded a one-off EP under the name Sex Aids.

 History

 Chaotic Dischord's line-up consisted of Ampex Oxobox (bass), Evo Stix (drums), Ransid (vocals), and Pox (guitars).
-The band originally formed to parody the pointlessness of many of the generic crusty second-wave punk bands that had been signed to Riot City Records, but ironically became one of the label's best-selling acts.
-After an argument with Riot City boss Simon Edwards, in which Dave Bateman and Shane Baldwin from Vice Squad claimed they could knock out something on the same lines as some of these bands 'in ten minutes', the band later went away and recorded "Glue Accident".
-They submitted the track under the name Chaotik Dischord, via a friend to Edwards who was looking for bands for his forthcoming Riotous Assembly compilation LP.
+There are many myths and legends about how they formed and who was actually a member of the band, but the most enduring story suggests that the band originally formed to parody the hopeless second-wave punk bands that had been signed to Riot City Records – but ironically they went on to become one of the label's best-selling acts.
+After an argument with Riot City boss Simon Edwards, in which Dave Bateman and Shane Baldwin from Vice Squad claimed they could knock out something on the same lines as some of these bands "in ten minutes", the band later went away and recorded 'Glue Accident'.
+They submitted the track under the name Chaotik Discord, via a friend to Edwards who was looking for bands for his forthcoming Riotous Assembly compilation LP.
 To avoid Edwards learning their true identity they claimed that Vice Squad were friends of theirs and that they would only deal with them.
-It apparently "scared the pants off" Edwards, and he included the track on the album, misspelling their name as Chaotic Dischord, which would stick as the spelling from then on.
-Edwards eventually discovered the true identity of the band, but by then they were selling records in sufficient numbers to carry on.
+Edwards included the track on the album, misspelling their name as Chaotic Dischord, which would stick as the spelling from then on.
+After some time Edwards discovered the true identity of the band, but by then they were selling records in sufficient numbers to carry on.

-Chaotic Dischord's brand of punk was aimed at shocking and insulting whoever they could, with one reviewer claiming that the band's aim was to use the word "fuck" more often than any other band before or after.
+Chaotic Dischord's brand of punk was aimed at shocking and insulting whoever they could, with one reviewer claiming that the band's aim was to use the word 'fuck' more often than any other band before or after.
 The band had several hits on the UK Indie Chart, and were received positively by many critics.
-United States hardcore punk fanzine Maximum Rock 'n' Roll, unaware of the band's true identity, gave the band several positive reviews despite a dislike for Vice Squad.
+United States hardcore punk fanzine Maximum Rock 'n' Roll, unaware of the band's backstory, gave the band several positive reviews despite a dislike for Vice Squad.
 Attila The Stockbroker, writing for Sounds under the pseudonym John Opposition gave their Fuck Religion... album 5 stars.